Leroymilo/FurnitureFramework/doc/Furniture.md

 Note: the Shop ID is raw, your mod's UniqueID will not be prepended to it, so make sure it's unique (you can manually add your mod's ID to it by using `[[ModID]]` for example).

+Note 2: having a Shop ID will prevent other actions from being triggered (toggling, playing sounds and sitting).

 ## Variants

 This is kind of a replacement for a compatibility with Alternative Textures because making this mod truly compatible with AT might never be possible.